xuezhang335/DeepTAP/README.md

 |ALAAAAAAQ|0.2531|0|
 |PTAWRSEMN|0.1114|0|

-The following are the field descriptions for the result file.
+The following are the field descriptions for the result file.<br>
-For classification tasks:
+For classification tasks:<br>
-pred_score: Combined prediction score, between 0-1, the threshold is 0.5
+pred_score: Combined prediction score, between 0-1, the threshold is 0.5<br>
-pred_label: Whether it is a binding peptide, 0 means no binding, 1 means binding
+pred_label: Whether it is a binding peptide, 0 means no binding, 1 means binding<br>

-For regression tasks:
+For regression tasks:<br>
-pred_affinity: Binding prediction affinity, unit nM, threshold is 10000nM
+pred_affinity: Binding prediction affinity, unit nM, threshold is 10000nM<br>
-pred_label: Whether it is a binding peptide, 0 means no binding, 1 means binding
+pred_label: Whether it is a binding peptide, 0 means no binding, 1 means binding<br>

 # Update log